reward-kit run

 apps_full_prompts

-dataset configuration (typically fromdevelopment/CODING_DATASET.jsonl
+dataset configuration (typically from development/CODING_DATASET.jsonl

 (default), generate code solutions using the configured model.
-Responses are cached (default:outputs/generated_responses_cache_apps/
+Responses are cached (default: outputs/generated_responses_cache_apps/

-reward function (checking for Python AST parsability). - Print a summary of results to the console.
+reward function (checking for Python AST parsability).run_eval.yaml

 .
-The results file will be namedapps_coding_example_results.jsonl
+The results file will be named apps_coding_example_results.jsonl

 within that directory.